xeolabs/xeolabs.github.com/index.md

 <br><br>
 As an **open source developer**, I collaborate with a diverse community of experienced engineers, adapting our experiments and tools to the needs of our clients, resulting in efficient and certain delivery.
 When projects grow, I can also enlist some of those engineers to help out, if needed.

+### Community
+New to the industry and could use some mentoring?
+Maybe I can help out, or point you to someone who can.

 <!-- [^1]: Please note that, after the first couple of meetings, we'd need to formalize things before moving forward. -->